 Men with large or sagging breasts can be both physically and emotionally uncomfortable, often restricting themselves from certain activities because they feel self-conscious about their breast size.
 Male breast reduction is an excellent way to decrease the size of a man's breast, helping him feel more comfortable and confident.

-Candidate for Male Breast Reduction
+Who is a Candidate for Male Breast Reduction?

 A good candidate for male breast reduction surgery is any male over the age of about 12-15, who feels uncomfortable with his large breast size.
 The procedure can be performed on males who are in good health, both physically and emotionally.
 The best candidates for male breast reduction surgery have firm, elastic skin that will reshape well to their body's new contours.

 Male breast reduction surgery is usually performed under IV sedation or general anesthesia on an outpatient basis.
 The surgery typically takes two hours.
 Several techniques can be utilized in male breast reduction, depending on the extent of the procedure, but Dr. Bershof only performs the liposuction technique.

 If the enlarged breasts are primarily caused by excessive fatty tissue, liposuction can be performed through tiny incisions to remove the excess fat.
 The incision may be made around the edge of the areola (the area around the nipple), in the underarm, or about the subtle infra-mammary crease.
 If excess dense, glandular tissue is the primary cause of the enlarged breast, the liposuction technique is less effective but might still offer less invasive improvement.

 In more extreme instances when large amounts dense, glandular tissue needs to be removed, as well as excess skin in order to contour the chest, Dr. Bershof will recommend you to see a surgeon who performs this more extensive procedure.